-Energy consumption in KWh per litre of processed plasma including Biotest Next Level measured 69.33 KWh/l in 2018, compared with 60.45 KWh/l in 2017.
+Energy consumption in KWh per litre of processed plasma including Biotest Next Level measured 73.2 KWh/l in 2019, compared with 69.4 KWh/l in 2018.

-The reason for this significant increase is not higher specific energy consumption or lower energy efficiency in production.
-The higher consumption is due to the construction related to Biotest Next Level, which is included in total consumption.
-If these effects had not been not taken into account, the energy consumption per litre of processed plasma would have been 46.19 KWh/I (44.11 KWh/I in the previous year).
-This increase is caused by changing cycle times (more frequent sterilization) and new additional producers / consumers.
+The reason for this further increase is not higher specific energy consumption or lower energy efficiency in production.
+The higher consumption is mainly due to the test run for the production launch of Biotest Next Level, which is included in the total consumption.
+If these effects had not been not taken into account, the energy consumption per litre of processed plasma would have been 45.15 KWh/I (46.26 KWh/I in the previous year).
 This value will continue to drop after commissioning the new facilities, firstly due to the elimination of the extraordinary effects, as well as to the many investments that will result in significant reduction of energy consumption in operations, as described above.